Transmembrane activator and CAML interactor: Function

 TACI is a lymphocyte-specific member of the tumor necrosis factor (TNF) receptor superfamily.
 It was originally discovered because of its ability to interact with calcium-modulator and cyclophilin ligand (CAML).
-TACI was later found to play a crucial role in humoral immunity by interacting with two members of the TNF family: BAFF and APRIL.
+TACI was later found to play a crucial role in humoral immunity by interacting with two members of the TNF family: B-cell activating factor (BAFF) and a proliferation-inducing ligand (APRIL).
 These proteins signal through TACI inducing activation of several transcription factors including NFAT, AP-1, and NF-kappa-B which then modulate cellular activities.
 Defects in the function of TACI can lead to immune system diseases and has shown to cause fatal autoimmunity in mice.

 TACI controls T cell-independent B cell antibody responses, isotype switching, and B cell homeostasis.

 Clinical significance

-TACI mutations are associated with immunodeficiency in humans, as a significant proportion of CVID patients have TACI mutations.
+TACI mutations are associated with immunodeficiency in humans, as a significant proportion of common variable immunodeficiency (CVID) patients have TACI mutations.
 People with this condition produce abnormally low amounts of antibodies, which are needed for protection against infections.

-In humans, the gene encoding this protein is located within the Smith-Magenis syndrome region on chromosome 17.
+In humans, the gene encoding this protein is located within the Smith–Magenis syndrome region on chromosome 17.

 TACI is currently being targeted for autoimmunity and B cell malignancies via atacicept, a recombinant fusion protein that binds the TACI ligands BAFF and APRIL.